-11. Layers of Fear (2016)
+18. Layers of Fear

-Developer: Bloober Team Publisher: Bloober Team
+Developer: Bloober Team

 Fear, much like art, can be complex.
-It’s not always about things jumping out at you and grotesque monsters lurking down tight hallways.
-There’s a psychological element to it that Bloober Team SA excels at focusing on in Layers of Fear.
+It’s not always about things jumping out at you and grotesque monsters lurking down tight hallways: there’s a psychological element to horror that Bloober Team SA excels at focusing on in Layers of Fear.

 Much like how Eternal Darkness used character sanity to fake out and terrify the player, Layers of Fear uses a dynamic world that can change with each turn of the camera.

-10. Paranormal Activity: The Lost Soul (2017) (VR)
+17. Paranormal Activity: The Lost Soul (VR)

 When virtual reality reemerged in the 21st century, horror fans must have known they would be treated to the occasional gem.
 Surprisingly, Paranormal Activity: The Lost Soul is one such game, revitalizing a tired film franchise with a slow-burn experience that utilizes virtual reality to immerse players in an atmospheric haunted attraction.

 As you make your way through an otherwise harmless-looking suburban home, you have only a flashlight to protect you; and it’s really not all that much of a defense from the supernatural horrors that await.

-Developer: Krillbite Studio Publisher: Krillbite Studio
+Developer: Krillbite Studio